 Under the terms and subject to the conditions of the Purchase Agreement, the Company has the right, but not the obligation, to sell to Lincoln Park, and Lincoln Park is obligated to purchase, up to \$28.0 million in the aggregate of shares of common stock.
-Sales of common stock by the Company, if any, will be subject to certain limitations, and may occur from time to time, at the Company's sole discretion, over the 36-month period commencing on the date the conditions set forth in the Purchase Agreement are satisfied (such date on which all of such conditions are satisfied, the "Commencement Date").
+Sales of common stock by the Company, if any, will be subject to certain limitations, and may occur from time to time, at the Company's sole discretion, over the 36-month period commencing on August 14, 2020 (the "Commencement Date").
+Further, the Company will be significantly limited in its ability to sell shares of its common stock under the Purchase Agreement unless and until the number of authorized shares of common stock of the Company is increased, which would require stockholder approval.

 Following the Commencement Date, under the Purchase Agreement, on any business day selected by the Company, the Company may direct Lincoln Park to purchase up to 100,000 shares of common stock on such business day (each, a "Regular Purchase"), provided, however, that (i) the Regular Purchase may be increased to up td25,000 shares, provided that the closing sale price of the common stock is not below \$3.00 on the purchase date; and (ii) the Regular Purchase may be increased to up td150,000 shares, provided that the closing sale price of the common stock is not below \$5.00 on the purchase date; and (ii) the Regular Purchase may be increased to up to150,000 shares, provided that the closing sale price of the common stock is not below \$5.00 on the purchase date.
 In each case, Lincoln Park's maximum commitment in any single Regular Purchase may not exceed \$1,000,000.
-The purchase price per share for each such Regular Purchase will be based off of prevailing market prices of common stock immediately preceding the time of sale.
+The purchase for each such Regular Purchase will be based off of prevailing market prices of common stock immediately preceding the time of sale.
 In addition to Regular Purchases, the Company may direct Lincoln Park to purchase other amounts as accelerated purchases or as additional accelerated purchases if the closing sale price of the common stock exceeds certain threshold prices as set forth in the Purchase Agreement.
-In all instances, the Company may not set all shares of its common stock.
-As of June 30, 2020, the Company has not made any sales of its common stock under the Purchase Agreement.
+In all instances, the Company may not sell shares of its common stock.
+As of September 30, 2020, the Company has not made any sales of its common stock.
+As of September 30, 2020, the Company has not made any sales of its common stock.